macielphp/Python-applying-object-oriented-programming/README.md

 # Python-applying-object-oriented-programming
- Project initialized by the course "Python: aplicando a Orientação a Objetos" from Alura
+ Project initialized by the course "Python: aplicando a Orientação a Objetos" from Alura complete project from the course: https://github.com/alura-cursos/curso-python-2/tree/aula_5;

-## Logic
+## Business
-Look, I want to add some new business rules to the project started by the course.
+Look, I(Maciel) want to add some new business rules to the project started by the course.

 0. Need to add restaurant names and categories.